 ITS reserves the right to examine any information stored in any account on any college computer system.
 The Vice-President for Academic Affairs or Director of Information Technology Services may authorize examination by an ITS staff member of any files, programs, passwords, accounting information, printouts, tapes, or other computing media used on college computer systems.
 A user whose computing information has been examined will be notified of the reason for the examination and of any actions taken by ITS as a consequence of that examination.

 - The college may take disciplinary and/or legal action against any individual who violates any computing policies.

 - ITS may temporarily or permanently suspend an individual's use of all or part of the college computing facilities in response to computing violations on one type of system.
 Specifically, a student who has misused a communication facility (such as campus electronic mail, Internet, or PHONE) for the first time will have all computer communication facilities suspended for one month while school is in session.
 A second violation will result in suspension of communication facilities for one semester.
 Additional violations will result in the suspension of all computing privileges.
-In addition to computer sanctions, a student may have charges filed against him/her with the appropriate judicial body on campus.
+In addition to computer sanctions, a student may have charges filed against them with the appropriate judicial body on campus.
 ITS will investigate complaints it receives from computer users at other institutions when those complaints pertain to messages that are sent by on-campus users.
 If ITS finds that threatening, obscene, or harassing messages have been sent by a Grinnell College student to someone off-campus, the complaint will be referred to the Computer Telephone Hearing Board.

 A student who has committed an offense such as breaking into another person's account, destroying another person's files, etc., will have all computing privileges suspended and Information Technology Services will initiate campus judicial action.
 The account will remain suspended pending the results of this action.